- Master of Arts in History

 When possible, part-time students are expected to complete their courses by the end of their second year in the program and to sit the comprehensive examinations no later than the spring of their third year in the Program.

 2.C.
 Preparation for comprehensive exams

 The specific scope of the two fields and of the reading lists will be set in consultation with the supervisor and the other examiners and approved by the GPD.

-May-June of PhD 1: Definition of the fields and finalization of the reading lists for the first and second fields, in consultation with supervisors and other faculty examiners.
+February-June of PhD 1: Choose the two fields, discuss which faculty members will serve as examiners (normally two per field), and finalize the reading lists for each field, in consultation with the supervisor and other examiners.
 The length of reading lists varies from field to field, but the general guideline is 100 books (or equivalent) for each.

-By June 15: Submit to the Program office the Comprehensive Exam Information Form that (1) labels the two fields for examination (2) names two examiners for each field; and (3) identifies the topic and form of the special project.
+By June 15 of PhD 1: Submit to the Program office the Comprehensive Exam Information Form that (1) labels the two fields for examination (2) names two examiners for each field; and (3) identifies the topic and form of the special project.
 The Information Form should also (4) report the topic of the third field completed by course work (see below).

 2.D.
 Roles of supervisor and other examiners

 Supervisors and other examiners will consult with the student and each other to define the fields of study and reading lists.
 Different fields have their own policies regarding the setting of reading lists.

 The examiners in each field collaborate on setting the questions for the written exams.
 If more than one student is being examined in the same field, the same questions are usually posed to each.
 Exceptions may occur when reading lists vary significantly from student to student.

 2.E.
 Role of student